hyperledger/fabric/docs/source/peer-chaincode-devmode.rst

 ::

-    orderer
+    ORDERER_GENERAL_GENESISPROFILE=SampleDevModeSolo orderer

-The above starts the orderer in the local environment using default orderer configuration as defined in ``sampleconfig/orderer.yaml``.
+The above starts the orderer in the local environment the orderer configuration as defined in ``sampleconfig/orderer.yaml`` with the genesisprofile directive overridden to use the SampleDevModeSolo profile for bootstrapping the network.

 Start the peer in dev mode
 --------------------------